 Circle VHA is a legally incorporated company limited by guarantee (registered in Ireland, no. 374693) and is required to have a board of directors.
 The Circle VHA board consists of eight members, who each have considerable expertise and experience in areas such as housing policy and development, organisational management, financial management and legal expertise.

 The directors are volunteers who are not directly responsible for the delivery of our housing services.
 They do have ultimate responsibility for the good governance of the organisation, company policies, strategy and the achievement of our mission.
 They are paid no fees or other earnings by Circle VHA.

 The Board meets on average eight times per year.
-It also has three sub-committees – Finance and Strategy Committee, Internal Audit and Risk Committee, Human Resources Committee.
+It also has three sub-committees – Finance, Audit and Risk Committee, Development Committee and Remuneration and Nominations Committee.
 These committees review policies, proposed acquisitions and Circle VHA’s services and management and report to the Board.

 Jane Doyle is a town planner by profession.
 She has previously worked in that role with Dún Laoghaire-Rathdown County Council and was a board member of An Bord Pleaneala.
 She is currently a planning consultant.

 Brian Shefflin is a director with KPMG Corporate Finance.
 While his primary focus is on property and financial services transactions, he also delivers transactions across a wide range of sectors, including medical, food and beverage, services and manufacturing.
 He works with a range of finance providers and increasingly international non-bank lenders on new development / acquisition projects, debt re-financings, debt buy backs, NAMA exits, and debt / hedging strategies.
 Brian has also advised on the sale, recapitalisation, transfers to asset relief schemes and restructuring of banks in Ireland, the UK and Southern Europe.
 His previous experience is in audit.

 Gráinne Ní Dhubhghaill is a solicitor and senior legal advisor with Sodexo Ireland Limited (part of the Sodexo Group, an international integrated service provider).
 She has previously worked in private practice, as well as in-house in financial services, asset finance and on infrastructure projects, including social housing projects in the UK.